 Why race staff love the system:

-The NASTAR RFID system speeds up getting racers on course, helps staff waste less time entering registration information into the timing software, and spend more time answering questions.
+The NASTAR RFID system allows for safe distancing and speeds up getting racers on course, helps staff to safely and accurately register racers information into the timing software, and spend more time answering questions.
 “Racers that have a registered ID card can just hop in the box and go,” said Logan Ice, Aspen Mountain NASTAR Coordinator.
 “They love it.”